SuburbanHomeInspections

 Elevated carbon-monoxide levels in furnace exhaust

 Elevated carbon monoxide levels inside the furnace exhaust pipe generally indicate the need for a tune-up, but they can also be an indication of a more serious problem.
 In either case, it is unusual for a new furnace to have elevated levels of carbon monoxide.
-This resulted in further evaluation/servicing by an HVAC specialist.

 Improperly fastened siding